 With right sides together pin the front and back sections of the exterior red riding hood.
 Using a .5 inch seam allowance sew along the path shown in the picture (the back of the hood)

-If making a lining sew the same for a lining.
+If making a lining for the hood sew the same for a lining.

 For Lining: Taking the assembled hood of the exterior pin along the front to lining with right sides together.

 Sew along the front using a .5 seam allowance (be sure the bottom section with the triangles remains open).
 Turn right side out.
 Sew a basting stitch along the bottom (the place where the triangle marks are) to make it easier to attach to the cape, set aside.

 No Lining: Turn front under .5 inches and sew, using a zig zag stitch along the edge of the fabric.
 Set aside.

 3 – Begin to make the cape